Dodge City Public Schools address school threats

 DODGE CITY, Kan.
-(KSNW) -It’s been a couple months into school and one city has seen more threats than average.
+(KSNW) – School has been in session for just over two months, and one city has seen more threats than average.

-From the start of the school year, Dodge City Public Schools have had seven school threats, leading to six arrests.
+From the start of the school year, seven school threats have been reported leading to six arrests at Dodge City Public Schools.

 It has parents like Candice Thomas thinking about solutions.